yugabyte/yugabyte-db/docs/content/latest/reference/configuration/yb-tserver.md

 ##### --ysql_hba_conf_csv

 Specifies a comma-separated list of PostgreSQL client authentication settings that is written to the `ysql_hba.conf` file.

 When writing, the rules are:

-1. in case text has `,` or `"` it should be quoted with `"`
+1. When text includes `,` or `"` it should be quoted with `"`.
-2. the `"` symbol inside quoted text should be doubled (i.e. `""`)
+2. The `"` symbol inside quoted text should be doubled (`""`).

 Example: